 Lieutenant General (Ret.)
 Rick Lynch

 With over 34 years in the US Army at his heel, Lieutenant General (Ret.)
-Rick Lynch has distinguished himself as an exceptional leader and strategist through his chameleon-like ability to adapt to change despite the most challenging obstacles.
-From surmounting his parents’ inability to pay for college by gaining entry to West Point to leading “The Surge” in Iraq as Army General with only six weeks to prepare, Lieutenant General Lynch has constructed a disciplined and effective mantra for success, which he shares with audiences across the country today.
+Rick Lynch has distinguished himself as an exceptional leader and strategist.
+He had achieved this through his chameleon-like ability to adapt to change despite the most challenging obstacles.
+From surmounting his parents’ inability to pay for college by gaining entry to West Point, to leading “The Surge” in Iraq as Army General with only six weeks to prepare, Lieutenant General Lynch has constructed a disciplined and effective mantra for success, which he shares with audiences across the country today.

 From company (about 100 soldiers) to corps (about 65,000 soldiers) to the head of all US Army installations, Lynch steadily climbed his way up, eventually commanding at all levels.
 Matching the professional acumen of established business leaders, he was responsible for managing all the installations in the US Army with an annual budget of $12 billion and a workforce of 120,000.
 Combining this impeccable work ethic with an open heart, he also effectively lowered divorce and suicide rates at Fort Hood, Texas, by outlawing weekend work and mandating soldier family time.

 Lynch’s book, Adapt or Die: Battle Tested Principles for Leaders, provides unprecedented clarity to leaders from all walks of life.
 In it, he offers insight born from overcoming adversity on both the battlefield and in the boardroom.
 With refreshing directness, he shares how to gain the confidence needed to lead in our ever-changing world.
 His new book, Work Hard Pray Hard: The Power of Faith in Action will be released in April 2017.